In post-apocalyptic Los Angeles, dreams come true. So do nightmares.

 Because getting your pilot episode filmed is even more difficult than finding a publisher for your book, I decided to rewrite the script as a novel.
 It took me about a year, during which the story went through a lot more changes than I had anticipated.
 The book is now, again, quite a bit different to the TV pilot script.

 But it’s better for it.
 The story is now the best version of itself that it could be – and I had a lot of fun penning it.
-Preorder it here to read it on November 26.
+Get the ebook or print version here on Amazon.